Urban-Meteorology-Reading/UMEP-Workshop/source/Parameters/CalcParam.rst

    - `site information <https://github.com/hamidrezaomidvar/SUEWS_parameters_docs/blob/master/docs/source/steps/site_info.csv>`_
    - `site parameters <https://github.com/hamidrezaomidvar/SUEWS_parameters_docs/blob/master/docs/source/steps/all_attrs.csv>`_ .
 You can then change these parameters if you like to tune the sites.

- - `Folder <https://github.com/hamidrezaomidvar/SUEWS_parameters_docs/tree/master/docs/source/steps/runs>`_ contains SUEWS files which are used by SuPy
+ - `runs <https://github.com/hamidrezaomidvar/SUEWS_parameters_docs/tree/master/docs/source/steps/runs>`_ folder contains SUEWS files which are used by SuPy

- - `Figs <https://github.com/hamidrezaomidvar/SUEWS_parameters_docs/tree/master/docs/source/steps/figs>`_ folder to write the figure into (it can be empty initially).
+ - `figs <https://github.com/hamidrezaomidvar/SUEWS_parameters_docs/tree/master/docs/source/steps/figs>`_ folder to write the figure into (it can be empty initially).
 Put them in the same directory as the notebook.

  - `outputs <https://github.com/hamidrezaomidvar/SUEWS_parameters_docs/tree/master/docs/source/steps/outputs>`_ folder to write down pickle files.
 The structure of the file should be as it is in the link, but the folders (LAI, albedo etc.) can be empty initially.
 Put them in the same directory as notebook.